Hoyasumii/avengers-endgame/README.md

 [Song "My Supersonic Ship" plays in the background.
 Cut to Bruce sitting at the back of a Utility car as they traverse the green countryside of Norway.
 They pass a sign labelled "WELCOME TO NEW ASGARD, PLEASE DRIVE SLOWLY.".
 They stop at a small town on a port.
 Bruce and Rocket get out of the car, and look around at the remaining Asgardians, living like normal humans at a port.]

-ROCKET: Kind of a step down from
+ROCKET: Kind of a step down from a